President, Executive Director

 In January 2015, Emmanuel embarked on Vegan Outreach’s first full-time tour of Mexico.
-He’ll travel to 12 of Mexico’s 31 states, as well as its Federal District, as VO’s first-ever Mexico Outreach Coordinator.
+He traveled to 12 of Mexico’s 31 states, as well as its Federal District, as VO’s first-ever Mexico Outreach Coordinator.

 Emmanuel hails from Monterrey, Mexico, where he was born and raised.
-He’s currently in his last semester at Universidad Autónoma del Noreste, where he’ll graduate with a degree in psychology.
+He graduated from the Universidad Autónoma del Noreste with a degree in psychology.
 In addition to animal rights, Emmanuel is also an activist for environmental, feminist, and social justice causes.
 Some of Emmanuel’s favorite activities include spending time with friends and family, hiking, visiting museums, attending concerts, and watching movies.

 Yuri Mitzkewich is Vegan Outreach’s Southeast Outreach Coordinator.
 A tireless VO volunteer for years, starting fall 2014, Yuri became part of Vegan Outreach’s staff, leafleting colleges throughout the Southeast.